Half of a Yellow Sun: Awards

-Half of a Yellow Sun won 2007 Women's Prize for Fiction.
-It was added to New York Timess "100 Most Notable Books of the Year" in 2008.

-The New York Times had a more mixed review of the book, noting that "at times Adichie's writing is too straightforward, the novel's pace too slack" but also that "whenever she touches on her favorite themes — loyalty and betrayal — her prose thrums with life."
-Literary Reviews William Brett wrote: "Adichie lets the suspicion of horror take root first, and then allows it to sink in gradually.
-This kind of subtlety makes reading her an extraordinary, unsettling but ultimately satisfying experience."
-Writing for The Guardian, Maya Jaggi called it "a landmark novel".
-Aïssatou Sidimé, in a review for San Antonio Express-News, referred Adichie's writing as "alluring and revelatory, eloquent" while adding that "Adichie is quickly proving herself to be fearless in the tradition of the great African writers."
-Nigerian writer Chinua Achebe commented: "We do not usually associate wisdom with beginners, but here is a new writer endowed with the gift of ancient storytellers," and said about Adichie: "She is fearless, or she would not have taken on the intimidating horror of Nigeria's civil war."

-In 2019, Half of a Yellow Sun was ranked by The Guardian as the 10th best book since 2000.
-On 5 November 2019, the BBC News included the novel on its list of 100 most influential novels.
-In November 2020, it was voted as the best book to have won the Women's Prize for Fiction in its 25-year history.
+Half of a Yellow Sun won the 2007 Women's Prize for Fiction.
+The novel was on the New York Timess "100 Most Notable Books of the Year" list in 2008.
+On 21 September 2019, it was ranked by The Guardian as the 10th best book since 2000.
+On 5 November of the same year, it was chosen as one of the BBC's "100 Most Inspiring Novels".
+In November 2020, it was voted as the best book to have won the Women's Prize for Fiction in the prize's 25-year history.
 In 2022, Half of a Yellow Sun was included on the Big Jubilee Read list of 70 books by Commonwealth authors selected to celebrate the Platinum Jubilee of Elizabeth II.

-Banned Book Controversy
+Censorship

-In 2022, Half of a Yellow Sun was banned in the Hudsonville Public Schools district in Michigan due to the book's sexual and violent imagery.
-It was also banned in the Clay County School District in Florida, the Beaufort County School District in South Carolina, and the Granite School District in Utah in 2022.
+On 14 February 2022, Half of a Yellow Sun was banned in the Hudsonville Public Schools district in Michigan due to the book's sexual and violent imagery.
+It was also banned in the Clay County School District in Florida, Beaufort County School District in South Carolina, and Granite School District in Utah.

 Adaptation

-A film adaptation written by playwright Biyi Bandele premiered at the Toronto International Film Festival in late 2013, and had its worldwide release in 2014.
-The film stars Chiwetel Ejiofor and Thandiwe Newton.
+The novel was adapted into a film of the same name in 2013, premiering at the Toronto International Film Festival.
+Written by playwright Biyi Bandele and produced by Gail Egan and Andrea Calderwood, the film was released worldwide in 2014, starring Chiwetel Ejiofor (as Odenigbo), Thandiwe Newton (as Olanna) and John Boyega (as Ugwu).